Muscle Testing for You and Your Pets

 What is Muscle Testing?

-Muscle testing is using our neuromuscular system (nerves and muscles) to convey information that is already known within ourselves.
+Muscle testing is using our neuromuscular system (nerves and muscles) to convey information we already know within ourselves.
 I believe that we have all the information we need within us, but sometimes a little help is required to access it.
-This is sometimes known as your intuition; however, if you’re not used to paying attention to your intuition, having a physical sign can help with decisions.
+Sometimes this is known as your intuition; however, if you’re not used to paying attention to your intuition, having a physical sign can help with decisions.

 How to Self Muscle Test